 Theft, or attempted theft, of a motor vehicle.
-Code includes theft of car, truck, motorcycle, dune buggy, RV, or anything that is self- propelled.

-Referral to law enforcement officials and referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Board of Education
+Code includes car, truck, motorcycle, dune buggy, RV, or self-propelled theft.
+Referral to law enforcement officials and referral to the Board of Education with a recommendation for expulsion from Ben Hill County Schools are according to the policies of the Board of Education